Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 • Limits: No direct ranking boost (Google has said schema doesn't affect rankings); features only for supported types; must match visible content and follow policies; enhancements can fluctuate and require ongoing maintenance.

-• Common misconceptions: “Schema is a ranking factor” (it isn’t); “More markup = better” (only relevant, accurate types help); “Plugins alone solve it” (content must still align and be complete); “Once added, you’re done” (keep properties current and error-free).
+• Common misconceptions: "Schema is a ranking factor" (it isn't, does structured data help SEO?
+Yes, indirectly through CTR and understanding, not rankings); "More markup = better" (only relevant, accurate types help); "Plugins alone solve it" (content must still align and be complete); "Once added, you're done" (keep properties current and error-free).

 Supported formats and why JSON-LD wins